Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 The Iranians, the old Soviet Union, they were scared to death of them.

-The Democrat liberals back in the eighties were scared to death that Reagan was gonna provoke them and that they were gonna nuke us simply because of what Reagan said about them.
+The Democrat liberals back in the 80s were scared to death that Reagan was going to provoke them and they were going to nuke us simply because of what Reagan said about them.

 They kowtowed just like Obama is to the Iranians now.

-I just you correctly point out they're bullies.
+I just, as you correctly point out, they're bullies.

 Why do you think they resort to bullying?